cashapp/misk/docs/modules.md

 Actions should extend `WebAction`, be annotated with a HTTP method like `@Post`, accept a request object and return a response object.
 Throw an exception like `BadRequestException` to fail the request without much boilerplate.

+## misk-api

+High level interfaces and data classes.
+This module is agnostic to implementation details.

 ## misk-aws